Francode77/hair_removal_ham10000/README.md

 | hough_iter       |    number of iterations |

 #### Image patching thresholds
+Parameters to decide whether the detections are ok to be processed

 | threshold | description |
 | :-- | :--- |
 | max_lines_cap  | Check density above this cap |